armory3d/zui/README.md

 # zui

-Immediate-mode graphical user interface designed for tools and game debug.
-The library is built with Haxe and Kha to reach ultra portability.
-Inspired by [imgui](https://github.com/ocornut/imgui).
+Portable user interface library designed for tooling and game debug.
+Built with Haxe and Kha.

 ![](img/zui.jpg)

 ## Getting started
-- Clone into 'your_kha_project/Libraries'
+- Clone into *your_kha_project/Libraries*
-- Add 'project.addLibrary('zui');' into khafile.js
+- Add `project.addLibrary('zui');` into *khafile.js*
 ``` hx
 	// In init()
 	var ui = new Zui({ font:Font, khaWindowId = 0, scaleFactor = 1.0 });